nmantani/archiver-MOTW-support-comparison/README.md

 - .docx .doc .xls .xlsx .ppt .pptx .wiz

 I previously tested Bandizip with a ZIP archive file that contained only text files, and I misunderstood that Bandizip does not propagate MOTW.

+<a id="*2">*2</a>: Jernej Simončič ([@jernej__s](https://twitter.com/jernej__s)) kindly contacted the developer of WinRAR and got [the answer](https://github.com/nmantani/archiver-MOTW-support-comparison/issues/1) that WinRAR propagates MOTW only to Microsoft Office document files.
+It seems that the supported file types are not documented.
+I did additional tests with WinRAR 6.11 and confirmed that it propagates MOTW to document files of Word, Excel, and PowerPoint (files of Access and Publisher are not supported).

+I previously tested WinRAR with a ZIP archive file that contained only text files, and I misunderstood that WinRAR does not propagate MOTW.

 ## FAQ
 - ### What is MOTW (Mark of the Web)?